systematic-uol/systematic-uol.github.io/docs/about-systematic/development-stage.md

 ## Stage 0
-**Convene the Design Cooperative with UK-representative Assets and International Relevance** Rapidly stand-up 3 linked working groups whose remit is described below:
+**Convene the Design Cooperative with UK-representative Assets and International Relevance**
+<br>Rapidly stand-up 3 linked working groups whose remit is described below:

 1. People Insights: will put a diversity of patients, practitioners, and public partners – including those seldom heard, at the centre of design.
 The group will consolidate lived experiences into personas, patient journeys, system maps and system failure scenarios.